17 Best Hikes in Maine: The Top-Rated Hiking Trails to Visit in 2026

 - Difficulty: Easy

 - FYI: There’s a parking lot with portable toilets located at the start of this walk.
-There is no charge for enjoying this trail and dogs on a leash are welcome to come adventure with all visitors.
-There are at least five accessible spaces in the parking area found off of Water St., which is at the north end of the trail.
+There is no charge to enjoy this trail, and dogs on a leash are welcome to adventure with all visitors.
+There are at least five accessible spaces in the parking area off Water St., at the north end of the trail.

 - Location: August